Easy Blender Pumpkin Blondies (Vegan)

 - Pumpkin pie spice

-- You may find that your batter for these healthy pumpkin bars is dry, especially if you’re not using a high speed blender or food processor.
-Once you add the maple syrup and pumpkin puree, the batter will become more liquid-y and easier to mix.
+- Dry batter – You may find that your batter is dry, especially if you’re not using a high speed blender or food processor.
+Once you add the wet ingredients (maple syrup and pumpkin puree), the batter will become more liquid and easier to mix.

-- I would recommend using a drippy peanut butter (the Costco brand is my favorite).
-If yours is thick, you can microwave it in 30 second increments until it reaches desired consistency.
+- Use a drippy seed or nut butter for best results – I would recommend using a drippy peanut butter.
+If yours is thick, you can microwave it in 30 second increments until it reaches desired consistency, making it easier to stir.

-I like just transferring from ninja to baking pan, skip the process of needing to clean a bowl!
+- For easier clean up, I like just transferring directly from the food processor to baking pan, skipping the process of needing to clean a bowl.

 - Healthy Pumpkin Granola Bars